sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 * Then in fresh cmd terminal changing the directory to the desired one and getting into the virtual environment created earlier using command ----> *pipenv shell*
 * Finally, running the script with sample person details using command ------> *python FinalModelpredicttest.py*

-This results in giving us stroke predictions and probabilities from our model.
-Now our Stroke Prediction project has been deployed locally using Docker comtainer.
+This results in giving us stroke predictions and probabilities from our model for the new sample person as input.

+At last our Stroke Prediction project has been deployed locally using Docker comtainer.